Hadise: Philanthropy

 In September 2009, Hadise donated her time in support of the "Schools without Bullying" campaign in Belgium.
 During a press conference held by the organization, Hadise explained how as a child she "was bullied for her clothes" and even "because of her origin".
 She explained that she wanted to be part of the project because she loved children and had been a graduate herself, she understood how there was no place for bullying.

 Acting

 Hadise has rejected two offers to star in a film.
 One of the parts was the leading role in a Turkish movie.
 Not much is known about this film, apart from the fact that the film supposedly focused on two sisters, one of whom was to be played by Hadise.
 In July 2008, Hadise was again offered a role in a Turkish comedy film.

 Personal life

 Hadise married businessman Mehmet Dinçerler on 30 April 2022 at Çırağan Palace.
 She filed for divorce on 15 September 2022, which was finalized on 30 September 2022.

+More than 70 former Eurovision contestants, including Hadise, signed an open letter to the European Broadcasting Union (EBU) calling for Israel to be banned from the contest due to the Gaza war.